livegnik/2way-design/2WAY High-Level Design.md

 #### Future Extensions

-While the current PoC focuses on managing connections represented by public key Attributes, future versions of 2WAY could potentially allow for the addition and removal of other types of Attributes or Parents from the Graph in RAM.
-However, these enhancements are beyond the scope of this PoC and would require additional considerations for implementation.
+While the current proof-of-concept focuses on managing connections represented by public key Attributes, future versions of 2WAY could potentially allow for the addition and removal of other types of Attributes or Parents from the Graph in RAM.
+However, these enhancements are beyond the scope of this proof-of-concept and would require additional considerations for implementation.

 In summary, the Graph Manager in the 2WAY system dynamically adjusts the Graph in RAM to reflect changes in connections, ensuring data accuracy and efficient query operations.
 The use of JSON documents facilitates the management of nodes and edges, highlighting the flexibility and scalability of the system.